julianfigueroaGL/gorilla-cast-docs/docs/advanced/mixins/mixins.md

 </script>
 ```

-The output from that is we're showing first the Mixin console and then the one from the component
+As result we get:

+1. The mixing was console first
+2. The component console came after

 ```{8}
 👋 from Mixin